abhiabhi0/obsidan-programmerCave/Java/JDK vs JRE vs JVM.md

 In essence, the JDK provides all the tools necessary for Java development, from writing and compiling code to debugging and packaging applications.

 ### 2. **JRE (Java Runtime Environment)**
-The JRE is a subset of the JDK, focusing on what is needed to run Java applications.
+The JRE is a <mark class="hltr-b">subset of the JDK, focusing on what is needed to run Java applications</mark>.
 It includes:

 - **JVM (Java Virtual Machine)**: Executes Java bytecode on any platform, enabling Java's "write once, run anywhere" capability.
 - **Java Class Libraries**: Essential libraries for running Java programs.